 This has to be one of the most peculiar things to do in the entire state of Colorado.

-A visit to Cliff Palace and Balcony House is a blend of magnificent, jaw-dropping, and enjoyable sights.
+A visit to Cliff Palace and Balcony House combines magnificent, jaw-dropping, and enjoyable sights.

-According to legend, this was the site where the Puebloans resided in the 1200s.
+According to legend, this was where the Puebloans resided in the 1200s.

 Checking it out is one of the best things to do, especially if you are interested in anthropology.